The Method

 Working with the terrain

 Knowledge without technique is philosophy without application.
 Technique is how you work with the inner terrain in productive, appropriate, and regenerative ways — ways that meet the emerging realities of a workforce demanding more agency, support, and growth.
-A workforce that wants to be treated with humanity rather than managed like cogs in a machine.
+How do you develop a workforce that wants to be treated with humanity rather than managed like cogs in a machine?
 Technique gives you the practical tools to actually do that — consistently, under pressure, in the real conditions of organisational life.

 Pillar Three